kumahq/kuma-website/src/production/upgrades.md

 ---
-title: Upgrades
+title: Upgrade Kuma
 ---

-Since Kuma 1.4.x upgrades can be performed up to two minor versions.
+Since {{ site.mesh_product_name }} 1.4.x upgrades can be performed up to two minor versions.
 Examples:
 * You can upgrade from `1.5.x` to `1.6.x`
 * You can upgrade from `1.4.x` to `1.6.x`
 * To upgrade from `1.2.x` to `1.6.x`, first upgrade from `1.2.x` to `1.4.x`.
 Then from `1.4.x` to `1.6.x`.